| Dallas City High School | ||||||||||

 The History of Dallas City High School Unit District #336

-Though no date is known for the origin of Dallas City High School the high school building itself is listed on the Henderson County web site as one of the “sights to see” in the county.
+Though no date is known for the origin of Dallas City High School the high school building, built in 1896, itself was listed on the Henderson County web site as one of the “sights to see” in the county.
 Its design is unique and is described as “castle-like”.
 The building has stood proudly for nearly 100 years.
-The building was originally designed with two seperate stairways, one for “Guys Only” and one for “Girls Only”.
-The high school closed after the 2000-01 school year however the building still stands tall and proud, housing elementary school grades.
+The building was originally designed with two separate stairways, one for “Guys Only” and one for “Girls Only”.
+The high school closed after the 2000-01 school year.
+After many years of non-usage this building, pictured above, was recently slated for demolition (2026).

 The high school students of Dallas City attended nearby Nauvoo-Colusa High School through the 2006-07 school year.
 Consolidation talks began with its neighbors of Carthage and La Harpe in the middle of the first decade of the 2000s.
 Plans were finalized in 2006 and it was decided that the school districts of Carthage, Dallas City, and La Harpe would consolidate for the 2007-08 school year.
 The new school district would be named “Illini West” with the high school located in Carthage.
 (Thank you to Gary Collins for this corrected information.)